zilliztech/zdoc/docs/tutorials/collection/search-query-get/hybrid-search.md

 # Hybrid Search

 Zilliz Cloud introduced multi-vector support and a hybrid search framework, which means users can bring in several vector fields into a single collection.
-Different vector fields can represent different aspects, different embedding models or even different modalities of data characterizing the same entity, which greatly expands the richness of information.
+These vectors in different columns represent diverse facets of data, originating from different embedding models or undergoing distinct processing methods.
+The results of hybrid searches are integrated using reranking strategies, such as Reciprocal Rank Fusion (RRF) and Weighted Scoring.
+To learn more about reranking strategies, refer to [Reranking](./reranking).

 This feature is particularly useful in comprehensive search scenarios, such as identifying the most similar person in a vector library based on various attributes like pictures, voice, fingerprints, etc.

-A hybrid search enables executing search requests over various vector fields and combines the results using reranking strategies, such as Reciprocal Rank Fusion (RRF) and Weighted Scoring.

 <Admonition type="info" icon="📘" title="Notes">

-<p>Currently, this feature is available exclusively for Dedicated clusters that have been upgraded to the Beta version.</p>
+<p>Currently, this feature is available exclusively for clusters that have been upgraded to the Beta version.</p>

 </Admonition>